Creating Owned Touchpoints in the Customer Journey for Small Businesses: A Comprehensive Guide

 Examples of Owned Touchpoints:

-• Comparison Tool: Develop a tool that helps customers compare your offerings.
+- Comparison Tool: Develop a tool that enables customers to compare your offerings easily.

 Purchase Stage